HistoriFy/logistics-webapp/atlan_backend/API.md

 | 403        | Forbidden                         | The user does not have permission to access this resource. |
 | 404        | Not Found                         | The requested resource could not be found.           |
 | 500        | Internal Server Error             | An unexpected error occurred on the server.          |

-This concludes the API documentation for the project.
-For further questions or clarifications, please contact the support team or refer to the project repository.